dillonlin75/Dillon-s-Pong/ReadMe.md

 ## CS401 Pong Assignment

 Each student will:
-* Fork this Pong repository
 * Create their own version of the Pong game that:
-  * Extends edu.csueastbay.cs401.pong.Game
-  * You may also extend the other classes such as Wall and Puck
   * Your Game will have 3 or more improvements on the original Pong Game
     * Create better/more complicated game play
     * Make the game more entertaining or humorous